DuffyTJ89/Gesture-based-UI-project/README.md

 # Voice controlled Snake

 The aim of this project was to develop an application with a Natural User Interface.
-We chose to implement voice commands on the classsic mobile game Snake.
+We chose to implement Myo armband controles on the classsic mobile game Snake.

+# To run the game

+We included an exe file in the folder SnakeBuild called Snake_Project.exe.
+If you double click on this on a Windows machine the game should run.
+We recommend using a microphone when running the game because although all the menus very responsive the gameplay itself can be unresponsive when it is unsure of the word.
+We tried reducing the confidence level but the issue continued.

+alternatively if you have Unity you can open the project there, we built the game using Unity 2018.2.10f1

 # Technologies used
   - Unity